viking-sudo-rm/personal-website/content/post/rr-hierarchy/index.md

 ## Language Expressiveness

-Once we have derived these characterizations, we use them to demonstrate formal languages that formally separate the capacities of different RNNs.
+Once we have derived these characterizations, we use them to demonstrate formal languages that separate the capacities of different RNNs.
 We add a 1 or 2-layer feedforward "pooler" after the final RNN state and view this full model as a language acceptor.
 Here are some of the results in this vein, stated more formally.
 Let $D_k$ denote the capacity of an RNN with a $k$-layer pooler, and let s-$X$ denote the saturated version of architecture $X$.

 $$ a^nb^n \in D_1(\textrm{s-LSTM}) $$
 $$ a^nb^n \not\in D_1(\textrm{s-QRNN}) $$